GRAINS-Soybeans hits near 1-week low as rains aid U.S. crops

 Wheat under pressure amid ample supplies

-CANBERRA, June 24 (Reuters) - U.S. soybean futures fell as much as 1% to hit a near one-week low on Thursday as concerns about U.S. crops eased.
+CANBERRA/PARIS, June 24 (Reuters) - U.S. soybean futures fell nearly 1% to a near one-week low on Thursday as concerns about U.S. crops eased.

-Corn fell for the first time in four sessions, while wheat also edged lower.
+Wheat also fell under pressure amid ample global supplies, while corn dipped for the first time in four sessions.

 "North American weather has been more crop friendly," said Tobin Gorey, director of agricultural strategy, Commonwealth Bank of Australia.

-Fears over the state of U.S. crops have eased in recent days after rains across the Midwest.
+Fears over the state of U.S. crops have receded in recent days after rains across the Midwest.

 Losses have been checked, however, by recent Chinese demand.